Outpatient Surgical Centers Industry Overview

 Companies in this industry provide surgical and emergency care services for ambulatory patients in standalone facilities that are outfitted with operating and recovery rooms; they do not offer overnight or long-term hospital care or care for minor ailments.
-Major companies include AmSurg, Surgery Partners, and United Surgical Partners International, as well as the outpatient surgical operations of major hospital chains such as Tenet Healthcare and HCA.
+Major US companies include Envision Healthcare (formerly AmSurg), Surgical Care Affiliates, and Surgery Partners, as well as the outpatient surgical operations of major hospital chains such as Tenet Healthcare and HCA.

 Demand is linked to the number of people receiving medical care and the cost of hospital-based care.
 The profitability of individual centers depends on efficient operations and effective marketing.
 Companies that operate multiple locations may enjoy some economies of scale in purchasing, administration, and marketing.
 Smaller companies can compete by providing superior or niche services.
 The US industry is fragmented: the 50 largest companies generate about 35% of revenue.